panda3d/panda3d-docs/programming/advanced-loading/async.rst

 Asynchronous Loading
 ====================

-We've seen a basic way to load models in :ref:`loading-models` using :py:meth:`loader.loadModel() <direct.showbase.Loader.Loader.loadModel>`.
+We've seen a basic way to load models in :ref:`model-files` using :py:meth:`loader.loadModel() <direct.showbase.Loader.Loader.loadModel>`.
 The major problem with this call is that it blocks the main thread while the model is being loaded, which means that all other tasks on the main thread